 A pupil becomes a 'severe absentee' when they miss 50% or more schooling across the school year for any reason.
-Absence at this level is doing significant damage to any child's academic and social progress will can have lifelong consequences.
+Absence at this level is doing considerable damage to any child's educational progress can have lifelong consequences.
 All SA pupils at our school will have an Individual Attendance Plan which will incorporate multi-agency input.
-You will be expected to engage with all partners to improve your child's attendance to 90%.
+You will be expected to engage with all partners to improve your child's attendance to 96+%.
 SA pupils are our highest priority.